KyleMardell/bee-teach/TESTING.md

 ### Wave Testing
 When testing further for accessibility issues, I used the [WAVE Accessibility Tester](https://wave.webaim.org/) on all pages, ensuring they were populated with content where possible.

-The only page with any errors was the create resource page, with the errors for missing form labels being caused by the Summernote content box.
-After inspecting the summernote editing box, it is created using a div that generates html when the user enters text in the input div.
+The only page with any errors was the create resource page, with the errors for missing form labels being caused by the Summernote content box, as accessibility is a known challenge for summernote.
+After inspecting the summernote editing box using google chrome dev tools, i found it is created using a div, that generates html when the user enters text in the input div.
 As the input is a div and not an input or another type of [labelable element](https://html.spec.whatwg.org/multipage/forms.html#category-label), it is not possible to add a label to this type of summernote input.
 I considered removing the summernote content input, but decided that having the text formatting options outweighed having a missing label and in this case is justifiable.

 Here you can find the summernote code causing the errors and wave testing results for the create resource page.
 - [Summernote Generated Code](/docmedia/validation/summernote-test-field-code.png)